Central Business Register (CVR) no. 35633766

 e.
 In case the Danish Data Protection Authority makes inquiries regarding the processing of the personal data, the Data Controller and the Data Processor must cooperate on the reply to questions, disclosure of information or performance of any requests.

 a.
 The Data Processor must keep a list of all categories of processing made by the Data Processor on behalf of the Data Controller.
-The list, which is kept electronically, e.g. as log files, must contain:
+The list, which is kept electronically and contains the relevant information as specified in Article 30 of the GDPR.

 b.
-The list must be in writing, including electronically.
 On request from the Data Controller or the Danish Data Protection Authority, the Data Processor must make available the list to the Data Controller and/or the Danish Data Protection Authority.

 a.
 The Data Controller hereby gives general consent that the Data Processor may use processors (“sub-processors”) to perform the Data Processor’s services under the Agreement.
 It is the Data Processor’s responsibility that any sub-processors comply with their data protection obligations under the Legislation.

-d.
-If the Data Controller cannot accept the changes in the Data Processor’s appointment of a third party subprocessor on reasonable grounds relating to the protection of the Personal Data, then either The Data Processor will not appoint the subprocessor or The Data Processor may elect to suspend or terminate this Agreement.
+c.
+If the Data Controller cannot accept the changes in the Data Processor’s appointment of a subprocessor on reasonable grounds relating to the protection of the Personal Data, then either the Data Processor will not appoint the subprocessor or the Data Processor may elect to suspend or terminate this Agreement.
 Notwithstanding the provision in clause 3.3 of the Agreement, the Agreement automatically ceases with the termination of the Data Processing Agreement.
 Payments made by the Data Controller are not refunded.

 e.
 The Data Processor ensures that the necessary measures which regulate the transfer of personal data to unsafe third countries exist, including the implementation of the European Commission’s Standard Contractual Clauses in force from time to time, or a sub-processor Agreement with implemented Binding Corporate Rules.